Porsche 959: Development history and overview

 The 959 also featured Porsche-Steuer Kupplung (PSK) all-wheel-drive system.
 Capable of dynamically changing the torque distribution between the rear and front wheels in both normal and slip conditions, the PSK system gave the 959 the adaptability it needed both as a race car and as a "super" street car.
 Under hard acceleration, PSK could send as much as 80% of the available power to the rear wheels, helping make the most of the rear-traction bias that occurs at such times.
 It could also vary the power bias depending on road surface and grip changes, helping maintain traction at all times.
 The dashboard featured gauges displaying the amount of rear differential slip as well as transmitted power to the front axle.
 The magnesium alloy wheels were unique, being hollow inside to form a sealed chamber contiguous with the tyre and equipped with a built-in tyre pressure monitoring system.

 The 959 was actually produced at Karosserie Baur, not at the Porsche factory in Zuffenhausen, on an assembly line with Porsche inspectors overseeing the finished bodies.
 Most of Porsche's special order interior leather work was also done by the workers at Baur.

 The 1983 Frankfurt Motor Show was chosen for the unveiling of the Porsche Group B prototype.
 Even in the closing hours of October 9, finishing touches were being applied to the car to go on display the next morning.
 After the first two prototypes, the bodywork was modified to include air vents in the front and rear wheel housings, as well as intake holes behind the doors.
 The first prototype receiving those modifications was code named "F3", and was destroyed in the first crash test.

 The road version of the 959 debuted at the 1985 Frankfurt Motor Show as a 1986 model, but numerous issues delayed production by more than a year.
-The car was manufactured in two levels of trim, "Sport" and "Komfort", corresponding to the trim with more creature comforts and a more track focused trim.
+The car was manufactured in two levels of trim, "Komfort" and "Sport", corresponding to the trim with more creature comforts and a more track focused trim.
 First customer deliveries of the 959 street variant began in 1987, and the car debuted at a cost of DM431,550 (US$225,000) each, still less than half what it cost Porsche to build each car.
 Production ended in 1988 with 292 cars completed.
 In total, 337 cars were built, including 37 prototypes and pre-production models.
 At least one 959 and one 961 remain in the Porsche historic hall in Stuttgart, Germany.

 In 1992/1993, Porsche built eight more cars assembled from spare parts from the inventory at the manufacturing site in Zuffenhausen.
 All eight were "Komfort" versions: four in red and four in silver.
 These cars were much more expensive (DM 747,500) than the earlier ones.
 The later cars also featured a newly developed speed-sensitive damper system.
 The cars were sold to selected collectors after being driven by works personnel for some time and are today by far the most sought-after 959 models.